Stay Close to Mysore’s Infosys Global Campus

 This statue, also known as Shravanabelagola or Lord Bahubali, measures 60 feet tall, and it was built according to Jain ethnicity.
-It is situated at the top of Shravanabelagola Hill in the state of Karnataka, India, and it is considered the world’s largest monolithic statue.
-Today the sculpture is a famous place of pilgrimage for the Jains.
+Situated at the top of Shravanabelagola Hill in the state of Karnataka, India, it is considered the world’s largest monolithic statue.
+Today the sculpture is a pilgrimage destination for the Jains.

 - Bandipur Tiger Reserve (84 km)

-The Bandipur National Park and Tiger Reserve is situated at 84 kilometers from Mysore en route to Ooty.
-It is one of the richest wildlife areas in the nation and is noted for the intact assemblage of seven large ungulate species: chital, sambar, chousingha, gaur, muntjac, wild pig and elephant.
+The Bandipur National Park and Tiger Reserve is situated at 84 kilometres from Mysore en route to Ooty.
+It is one of the richest wildlife areas in the nation, noted for the intact assemblage of seven large ungulate species: chital, sambar, chousingha, gaur, muntjac, wild pig and elephant.

 - Nagarahole National Park (85 km)